Forest-Economics-Goettingen/woodValuationDE/README.md

 <i>$\alpha$</i> to <i>$\epsilon$</i>.

-The model estimates wood revenues referring to Hessian market conditions in the time period 2010 to 2015.
+The model estimates wood revenues referring to Hessian market conditions in the time period from 2010 to 2015.
 Via the market price of a reference assortment for each species, this can be adapted to other market conditions.
 The references assortments (saw wood) are defined by diameter class (1: 10-19 cm, 2: 20-29..., with 1a: 10-14 cm and 1b:
-15-19 cm) and quality of A to D (with A the highest and D the lowest quality) as usually applied in Germany (see [Deutscher Forstwirtschaftsrat and Deutscher Holzwirtschaftsrat, 2020](#deutscherforstwirtschaftsrat.2020)).
+15-19 cm) and a quality from A to D (with A the highest and D the lowest quality) as usually applied in Germany (see [Deutscher Forstwirtschaftsrat and Deutscher Holzwirtschaftsrat, 2020](#deutscherforstwirtschaftsrat.2020)).
 The original prices of the reference assortments